thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 When ThingsBoard creates an alarm, in addition to the creation and start time, it also stores the **end time** of the alarm.
 By default, the start time and the end time are the same.
 If the alarm trigger condition repeats, the platform updates the end time.

+#### Assignee

+You can assign an alarm to a specific user so that, for example, he can respond to the elevated temperature in the room and take appropriate action.

+You can assign an alarm to the user on the "Alarms" page, in the "Alarm Table" widget, or on the "Alarms" tab in the details window of the selected entity.

+{% include images-gallery.html imageCollection="assignee-alarm-1" %}

+{% capture difference %}
+**Note**.
+To assign an alarm to a specific user, this user must be the owner of the device from which the alarm came.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

+Once the alarm is assigned, the user will receive a notification about it.

+{% include images-gallery.html imageCollection="assignee-alarm-2" %}

 #### Propagation of alarms

 Suppose you have a topology where one Tenant has 1000 Customers and each Customer has 1000 Devices.